sathishmepco/Java-Interview-Programs/README.md

 6. Check Given String is Rotation of Another String. [[Solution]](InterviewPrograms/src/com/java/strings/StringRotationOfAnother.java)
 7. Write a Java Program to check two strings are Anagram to each other or NOT. [[Solution]](InterviewPrograms/src/com/java/strings/Anagram.java)
 8. Write a Java program to find the maximum occuring character in given String.
-9. Write a Java program to print all the Permutations of a String.
-10. How do you count the number of words in a Given String?
+9. How do you count the number of words in a Given String?
-11. Write a Java Program to generate all combinatinos of a Given String. [[Solution]](InterviewPrograms/src/com/java/strings/CombinationOfString.java)
+10. Write a Java Program to generate all combinatinos of a Given String. [[Solution]](InterviewPrograms/src/com/java/strings/CombinationOfString.java)
-12. Write a Java Program to print all permutatinos of a Given String. [[Solution]](InterviewPrograms/src/com/java/strings/PermutationOfString.java)
+11. Write a Java Program to print all permutatinos of a Given String. [[Solution]](InterviewPrograms/src/com/java/strings/PermutationOfString.java)

 # Sorting
 1. Bubble Sort <a href="InterviewPrograms/src/com/algorithm/sorting/BubbleSort.java" target="_blank"> [Solution] </a>